Simeonya/about-me/README.md

-# about-me
+# About Me

-About me page from simeonya.me
+Welcome to my About Me page on GitHub!
+I can't claim to have hand-coded every aspect of this page.